Understanding our Digital World

 - The relations between digital technology and mental health

-- Examine key intellectual concepts across the disciplines of social science, history, data science, and journalism.
+- Examine key concepts across the disciplines of social science, data science, history, and journalism.

-- Integrate concepts using self-directed primary and secondary digital research.
+- Explore concepts using self-directed primary and secondary research.

 Indicative core content